-FIG. 3 (below) shows "power supply operations carried out between [PTM10 and PRM40]," applicable to such various configurations.
+FIG. 3 (below) shows "power supply operations carried out between [PTM10 and PRM40]," applicable to such configurations.
 (Ex.
 1005, FIG. 3, ¶¶0059-0090; ¶¶0094-0115; Ex.
-1002, ¶124.)
+1002, ¶127.)

-c) a receiver coil which has a substantially planar shape and is located parallel to a surface of the portable device so that an alternating magnetic field, when received through the surface of the portable device from the primary coil in the base unit in a direction substantially perpendicular to the plane of the receiver coil, inductively generates a current in the receiver coil to provide power inductively to the portable device when the portable device is placed on the base unit for charging the battery of the portable device;
+b) a coil substantially planar in shape and located parallel to a charging surface of the portable device so that an alternating magnetic field, when received through the charging surface of the portable device from the primary coil of the inductive charging system in a direction substantially perpendicular to the plane of the coil, inductively generates a current in the coil to provide power inductively to the portable device when the portable device is placed on the inductive charging system for charging the battery of the portable device;